 Lauren Scholtz joined the Institute for Entrepreneurial Excellence in 2007.
 She is responsible for monitoring and analyzing financial reports, processing accounts payable and receivable documents, and rendering her professional recommendation for cost effective and efficient financial policies.

 In addition, she collaborates with the University of Pittsburgh’s Office of Research, Research Cost Accounting and Institutional Advancement departments to prepare essential grant and program reports for proper correspondences with donors, pledges and other stakeholders.

 Bachelor of Science in Accounting, Indiana University of Pennsylvania

-Master of Business Administration (MBA), Joseph M. Katz Graduate School of Business, University of Pittsburgh
+Master of Business Administration, Joseph M. Katz Graduate School of Business, University of Pittsburgh

-Bachelor of Arts in Linguistics, Distinction in all Subjects, Cornell University
+Bachelor of Arts in Communications, Pennsylvania State University

 Michael joined the IEE to infuse his passion for entrepreneurship and education in support of the University’s mission for regional economic development.
 Michael’s committed to broadening our region to assist business owners with profitability and sustainability.
 As an advocate for small business growth, Michael brings value through the delivery of training and counseling.

 He will work with the IEE team to achieve its’ goals in fostering innovative ideas to strengthen and expand the University’s strategic outreach.
 Michael has expertise in entrepreneurship, financing, grant writing and higher education management.